04. Treasure Hidden In A Field

 Again, the kingdom of Heaven is compared to treasure being hidden in the field, which finding, a man hid; and for the joy of it, he goes and sells all things, as many as he has, and buys that field.
 (Matthew 13:44)

-So “the kingdom of heaven” we are told, “is like treasure hidden in a field…” This field is the field that specifically relates to the kingdom of heaven and as such must be a field of spiritual knowledge, or of knowledge that relates to the principles and laws of spiritual life.
-Such knowledge, when in our mind, forms our doctrine or understanding of spiritual things.So this field we are looking at here today is all the knowledge, ideas, concepts and truths you have learnt over the course of your life that relate to some aspect of religious and spiritual life.
-But for many of us our experience is that a lot of this knowledge can lie dormant in our memories for many years.
-We receive religious instruction throughout our childhood and then find that when we enter adulthood we have no real use or affection for it.
-And so we go through life making our own way without really giving spiritual matters any serious thought in terms of it having an actual impact on our life.
-Or we may even continue to attend our usual religious activities or read and listen to various forms of teaching related to spiritual topics but in terms of its actual application, it remains fairly external without any real sense of any need to apply what we are learning to our inner states of life.
+So the kingdom of heaven, we are told, is like a treasure hidden in a field and since this field is one that specifically relates to the kingdom of heaven, it must be a field of spiritual knowledge – of knowledge that relates to the principles and laws of spiritual life.
+Such knowledge, when in our mind, forms our doctrine or understanding of spiritual things.
+So this field in the mind that we are looking at here today is all the knowledge, ideas, concepts and truths which relate to some aspect of religious and spiritual life.
+For many of us, our experience is that a lot of this knowledge can lie dormant in our memories for many years.
+We might have received religious instruction in our childhood but then found that when we entered adulthood we had no real use or affection for applying it.
+Or we may have continued to attend religious activities or read and listen to various forms of teaching related to spiritual topics, but in terms of its actual application to our daily life it has remained fairly external without any real sense of a need to apply what we are learning to examine our feelings and thoughts.

 Almost all of them want to know whether they will make it into heaven.
 Many of them think they will because they led moral and civic lives in the world, not reflecting that both evil and good people lead similar outward lives, being similarly helpful to others, going to church, listening to sermons, and praying similarly, utterly unaware that outward behaviour and outward worship accomplish nothing whatever; only the inner realities that give rise to these outward ones are effective.
 Scarcely one in thousands even knows what the inner realities are or that they are the focal point of heaven and the church for us.
 Even fewer realize that the quality of our outward actions is determined by the quality of our intentions and thoughts and the love and faith within them, from which our actions arise.
 Even when they are told, they do not grasp the fact that thinking and intending actually make a difference.
 They attach importance only to speaking and acting.
 (Heaven and Hell 494)